 - A couple of stretches of walking next to the road on the gravel path.

-More accommodation options in Palas de Rei
+Places to stay in Palas de Rei

 - Budget | Municipal albergue de Peregrinos | Albergue Outeiro | Albergue a Casina di Marcello| Pensión Restaurante Casa Camiño II |